 Good attendance and punctuality matter.

 Our expectations are that students will achieve at least 95% attendance, unless there are exceptional medical circumstances.
 Even 95% allows for two weeks' absence.
 It goes without saying that there is a very high correlation between school achievement and good attendance, and we monitor this very closely and ask for you to work in partnership with us in seeing your child make the very best of school life.
 Please encourage your child to be punctual; it is obviously very good training for future life.
-Our school gates close at 08:30 in normal circumstances as registration starts and open again at 15:00 when school finishes.
+Our school gates close for registration at 08:25 and open again at 15:00 when school finishes.

 If your child is ill or unavoidably absent, please telephone the school explaining the absence before 08:30.
 This must be done on each day of absence.
 Our expectation is that students will achieve at least 95% attendance or above across the year, unless there are exceptional medical circumstances.
 Even 95% allows for two weeks absence.
 It goes without saying that there is a very high correlation between school achievement and good attendance, and we monitor this very closely and ask for you to work in partnership with us in seeing your child make the very best of school life.